camunda/camunda-modeler/README.md

 Therefore, it enables to create workflow models orchestrating classical and quantum applications and to transform these workflow models to standard-compliant BPMN to retain their portability.

 Please refer to the [documentation](./docs) for details of the possible usage of the framework to model and transform Quantum4BPMN workflow models.
+For a quick start, please have a look at the [tutorial](./docs/quantme/Tutorial).

 ### Building the Application